 Basic Information

 This multidisciplinary foreign study program explores development in contemporary Vietnam.
 Students will study the remarkable social, economic and environmental changes that have transformed Vietnam since the 1980s.
-Developing Vietnam is an interdisciplinary program that incorporates methods and perspectives from History, Environmental Studies, and Film and Literary Studies.
+Developing Vietnam is an interdisciplinary approach that incorporates methods and insights from History, Urban Studies, Environmental Studies, and Religion.
 This FSP is based in Ho Chi Minh City, with field trips to the Mekong Delta and other sites in southern Vietnam.

 Developing Vietnam is a key component of Dartmouth's partnership with Fulbright University Vietnam, an independent liberal arts university in Ho Chi Minh City.
 During the program, teams of Dartmouth and Fulbright students will collaborate to design and execute a research project on some aspect of development in Vietnam.
 These projects will include field research conducted in Vietnam in December.